rksch80/Adventure-game/README.md

 ...so take a taste and see if you can find all different solution paths of the game.

-Installation
+##Installation

-Clone the project
+1.Clone the project

-Activate your console
+2.Activate your console

-Run python game.py
+3.Run python game.py